codenoid/barachy/README.md

 ## Installation

-to use barachy, make sure you have Crystal install in your machine, [How to Install it ?](http://45.76.185.142/read/install-crystal-language-on-ubuntu)
+to use barachy, make sure you have Crystal installed in your machine, [How to Install it ?](http://45.76.185.142/read/install-crystal-language-on-ubuntu)

 ```
 git clone https://github.com/codenoid/barachy